One-shot learning for solution operators of partial differential equations: Conclusions

 \section{Conclusions}

 Learning solution operators of partial differential equations (PDEs) usually requires a large amount of training data.
-In this study, we propose, to the best of our knowledge, the first one-shot method to learn solution operators from only one PDE solution.
-In future, we will carry out further validation on different types of PDEs, extend the method to unstructured meshes, and improve our approaches for faster convergence and better computational efficiency.
+In this study, we propose, to the best of our knowledge, the first one-shot method to learn solution operators from only one PDE solution, which can potentially address the challenge of data acquisition in real applications.
+Considering small local domains instead of the entire computational domain of the PDE, we define and learn a local solution operator, which is then leveraged to predict a new solution via a fixed-point iteration (FPI) or local-solution-operator informed neural networks.
+Our method accommodates both unstructured data and grid data when training LOINN and cLOINN model.